 You may want to post these around the classroom and point to them if your students need help remembering what to say.
-Get a free set of these signs in my Free Resource Library.
+Grab these signs in my Free Resource Library.

 Show your students what you mean when you say that they must only use the target language.
 Walk outside the classroom and pretend that you’re talking to a friend, loudly in English in the hallway.
 Then as soon as your foot crosses the doorway, start speaking in the target language.
 Then walk out again and speak loudly in English and then walk in again and speak in the target language.
 This creates a great visual reminder of the rule.

 Yay!
 Now that you’re prepared to implement the 20 strategies to get your French and Spanish students speaking in the target language, click the link for the next post that tells you the really good stuff, the 20 strategies.

 Have any more suggestions that I should add to this article?
 Email me at firstname.lastname@example.org.
 I’d love to hear your thoughts!